Posted By Chris Dimick on March 1, 2012

 Bring a valid government issued photo ID and all other required legal documents with you when you pick up a record request.
 HIM professionals by law must deny requests where the individual cannot prove his or her identity or his or her right to access the records.

-Indicate if the request is urgent… Many facilities triage their record requests, putting the most time-sensitive and care-oriented requests first.
+Indicate if the request is urgent… Many facilities triage their record requests, putting the most time-sensitive and continued care-oriented requests first.

 …but allow as much time as you can.
 Not all facilities honor rush requests, however; some fulfill orders in the order in which they were received.
 When possible, make your request well before you need the documents (between five and 15 days out).